IsamaraLandim/hmfem/README.md

 Inside this script it calls the script exe.sh:

-$ ./exe.sh nx ny nz Ix Iy Iz Perm type wi
+$ ./exe.sh nx ny nz Ix Iy Iz Perm number-of-karst-conduit type

 Is it necessary to provide the following inputs: